Skip to content

 Lua Filter

-The Lua filter lets you write scripts that read and modify DICOM tags, route images to multiple destinations with per-destination modifications, and maintain state across images in the same study or series.
-Lua scripts are defined in a lua.yml file and execute against each incoming DICOM image during the prepare phase.
-If this file is invalid, DICOM Capacitor will halt with an error.
-If this file is missing, the Lua filter will be disabled.
+The Lua filter lets you write scripts that read and modify DICOM tags, route images to multiple destinations, and maintain state across related datasets.
+Scripts are defined in a single lua.yml file and can run in two contexts:

 yaml